CEI-lab/ece3400-2017/docs/schedule.md

 * *Lab 3 FPGA*
 * Oct 2nd, Mon: Mechanical prototyping
 * Oct 4th, Wed: Mechanical prototyping
 * Oct 6th, Fri: Tutorial on 3D printers, laser cutters, and design strategies.
 If you want to use the 3D printer in the lab you will need to attend this lecture!
+(Christopher Fedors)

 Week 8:
 * Oct 9th, Mon: Fall break